lycheeverse/lycheeverse.github.io/src/content/docs/recipes/excluding-links.md

 ^mailto:  # Ignore all mailto links
 ```

-This way, you don't have to specify them every time you run lychee and
+This way, you don't have to specify them with `--exclude` every time you run lychee
-you can check them into version control.
+and you can check them into version control.

 ## Tips for Effective Link Exclusion